sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/03-cpu.md

 ### Program Counter

 Keeps track of memory address of the next instruction to be executed.
+Directly connected to ALU.

 ### Instruction Register